September is usually a busy month when it comes to arranging an MOT, but this month is shaping up to even busier than usual.

 - Vehicles in Northern Ireland do not require an MOT test until they are four years old

 - Vehicles registered in the Isle of Man do not need an MOT test at all.

 Please inform your dealer if you are concerned about anything regarding your vehicle.
 Once the MOT test is completed, your dealer will keep the certificate.

 What if my MOT expires?

 If you do not complete your MOT before it expires, you will legally only be able to drive your vehicle to a pre-booked MOT appointment to have the test completed.

 The MOT is both a legal requirement and forms part of your Motability Scheme lease agreement, so it is important that this is carried out in plenty of time before it expires to ensure that your mobility is not affected.

 If you are self-isolating you should book the MOT for after the period of self-isolation is over or ask a named driver to take the vehicle to be tested.
 Please click here to view more information on named drivers.

-The Government’s website also has useful, up-to-date information on getting an MOT while shielding or self-isolating.
+The Government’s website also has useful, up-to-date information on getting an MOT while self-isolating.